Sustainable preservation of digital private law archives with SCALA

 SCALA will involve other infrastructure partners, such as LIAS, DAV and FelixArchief for feedback and expertise regarding our implementation of E-ARK, and we hope this will encourage them to use it.

-We certainly didn’t stand still in the first year of the project.
-We started by running a tender procedure to choose a technical partner, which led to us selecting KEEP SOLUTIONS.
+In the first year of the project, we ran a tender process to select a technical partner, ultimately choosing KEEP SOLUTIONS.
 Then we installed the basic version of their RODA preservation system on meemoo’s servers.
 Good to know: RODA supports native E-ARK and KEEP developed some custom features for us.

 We also started testing.
 An initial workshop for data providers took place on 13 October at meemoo, with the second following on 21 October at DE SINGEL in Antwerp.
 We focused on: